kubestellar/kubestellar/docker/README.md

-# KubeStellar in a container
+# Building KubeStellar deployment as a container

 Table of contents:
 - [KubeStellar in a container](#kubestellar-in-a-container)